maartenmennes/ICA-AROMA/doc/manual.md

 ### 8.2 MELODIC

-When you have already run MELODIC you can specify the melodic directory as additional input (`-M`, `--melodicdir`; see example below) to avoid running MELODIC again.
-Note that MELODIC should have been run on fMRI data prior to temporal filtering and after spatial smoothing.
+When you have already run MELODIC you can specify the melodic directory as an additional input (`-M`, `--melodicdir`; see example below) to avoid running it again.
+Note that MELODIC should have been run on fMRI data prior to temporal filtering but after spatial smoothing.
-Preferably, it has been run with the recommended mask (see section 4.1).
-Unless you have a good reason for doing otherwise, we advise to run MELODIC as part of ICA-AROMA so that it runs with optimal settings.
+Preferably, it has been run with the recommended mask (see section 5.1).
+Unless you have a good reason for doing otherwise, we advise running MELODIC as part of ICA-AROMA so that it runs with the optimal settings.

 Example:
 ```no-highlight